Last updated on 2023-03-03

 How to enter options trades manually

 If you are not an active trader, perhaps importing your trades manually will be the best way to go.
-To do so, go to Import, then choose the Manual tab.
+To do so, go to Import, then choose the Manual Entry tab.
 Be sure to add your options trades in the proper format.
-Trademetria works with several options formats.
-As long as your symbol has the words CALL or PUT lower or upper case, it is going to be recognized as options trades.
-If you add your advanced strategy name, you won’t need to add PUT or CALL.
+Trademetria works with several options formats, but we have a format that will automatically recognize your options type, strike price, strike date and in some cases your strategy/spread and you won’t have to input them manually.
 Let’s look at a few examples:

 Adding advanced options strategies manually

 If you want to add a butterfly trade that consists of 6 legs, you can add each leg individually or sum up the credit or debit and add only two legs (a buy and a sell).
-Both ways will show you the correct pnl.
+When you are done, go to your trade or order history page and add the options strategy column.
+Make use of our cool inline editing feature and choose the strategy of your legs.
+See how further down this post.

 How to enter trades from your broker